Gender Confirmation Surgery Cost and Funding Guide

 Like many who struggle with body dysphoria, Maria had a history of questioning who she was, and if there was something wrong with her.
 After her college roommate found women’s clothing in her dresser, she was called hurtful slurs.
 13 years and many therapy appointments later, Maria is excited to take the next step in her transition through gender confirmation surgery.
 Though insurance covers part of it, Maria leaned on her community by creating a GoFundMe to cover the remainder of the surgery costs.

 Start your journey with the support you need

 Ready to make the big move?
-Start your free fundraiser today.
+Start your fundraiser today.